OpenVPN/openvpn3-linux/docs/man/openvpn2.1.rst

 --auth ALG            Authenticate packets with HMAC using message digest
                       algorithm alg (default=SHA1)

+--auth-retry MODE
+                      Defines how authentication failures should be handled.
+                      Valid modes are:

+                      :code:`none`
+                            Disconnect on authentication failures (default)

+                      :code:`nointeract`
+                            Reuse already collected credentials

+                      :code:`interact`
+                            Ask for new credentials from the user

+                      Currently, the OpenVPN 3 Linux client implementation ignores this option.

 --auth-user-pass      Authenticate with server using username/password

 --ca FILE             Certificate authority file in .pem format containing